Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 Microphthalmia and microphthalmos are synonymous nouns describing either the abnormally small eye or the process that results in an abnormally small globe.

-- Microphthalmos is most commonly a sporadic event, but important inheritance patterns exist (see below).
+- Most commonly a sporadic event, but important inheritance patterns exist with associated patterns of facial, neurologic and systemic abnormalities.

 Epidemiology